theCanadianHat/OCA8/chapters/5/reviewQuestions/readme.md

 10:	}
 ```
 - [ ] A. Orca diving
-- [ ] B. The code will not compile because of line 2.
+- [X] B. The code will not compile because of line 2.
 - [ ] C. The code will not compile because of line 8.
 - [ ] D. The code will not compile because of line 9.
 - [ ] E. The output cannot be determined from the code provided.

 ### A17.
+This may look like a complex question, but it is actually quite easy.
+Line 2 contains an invalid definition of an abstract method.
+Abstract methods cannot contain a body, so the code will not compile and option B is the correct answer.
+If the body `{}` was removed from line 2, the code would still not compile. although it would be line 8 that would through the compilation error.
+Since `dive()` in `Whale` is abstract and `Orca` extends `Whale`, then it must implement an overridden version of `dive()`.
+The method on line 9 is an overloaded version of `dive()`, not an overridden version, so `Orca` is an invalid subclass ans will not compile.

 ### Q18.
 What is the output of the following code?
 (Choose all that apply)
 ```java